 The controller chip is smaller than the memory chip(s) on the other side

-and usually has a metal can (a crystal) next to it.
+and usually has a small metal cylindrical can (a crystal) next to it.

 4. Now go the the Russian site flashboot.ru here and search for your controller chip